 HIPAA legislation requires organizations to implement the following to ensure compliance:

 Business Associate Agreements (BAA)

-HIPAA compliance goes beyond the above file transfer concerns to considering your entire ecosystem, trusting third parties (business associates) to strengthen your approach.
+HIPAA compliance goes beyond the above file transfer concerns to encompass a consideration of your entire ecosystem, including sometimes trusting third parties (business associates) to strengthen your approach.
 Are you looking for hosting for your online healthcare presence?
 At Atlantic.Net, over the years, we’ve steadily built a reputation as an exceptional healthcare HIPAA hosting company, known for demonstrating trustworthiness to our clients.